Home Products Industries Applications Solutions Support Insights Contact Us

 Real Incidents

-In France, about 1,764 pounds of plastic was found in whale carcass while in Germany, 13 dead sperm whales washed up on a coast.
-They all had plastics and other hazardous stuff in their stomach.
+In France, rescuers found about 1,764 pounds of plastic in a whale carcass.
+In Germany, 13 dead sperm whales washed up on a coast.
+All of them had plastics and other dangerous junk in their stomachs.

 It’s Time to Take Action

-The threat of extinction will loom over whales and sharks until humans learn to dispose of their waste responsibly and efficiently.
-In case you are worried about the impact of water pollution in your household, commercial establishment or industrial unit, you should contact AMPAC USA.
-We have technologically advanced water filters that can make water from any source pure by trapping microplastics in its filters.
-Ring us now to know more!
+Whales and sharks will face extinction until we humans learn to get rid of our waste properly and efficiently.
+Are you worried about water pollution in your home, business, or industrial facility?
+You should contact AMPAC USA.
+We have advanced water filters that can make water pure from any source, trapping microplastics in our filters.
+Call us now to learn more!

 Source